 Discharge Criteria Individual has achieved his/her goals in the IRP and has appropriate living arrangements that are less restrictive.
 Individual or appropriate legal representative, requests discharge or Provider will make significant efforts to reinforce therapeutic and residential supports to ensure client stability before an involuntary discharge occurs and Provider will ensure consumer is being discharged to a positive housing setting/environment.
 Refusal to participate in treatment services is not solely a reason for discharge.
 Provider must actively engage individual in the benefit of treatment compliance thus allowing the individual to make a personal choice to re-engage in services.
 CRR II is transitional in nature, intended to support stabilization, promotes wellness and recovery and begins to work towards achievement of the individual's community tenure, including longer term housing goals, services engagement, employments, etc. As such, discharge planning begins upon admission.
 Service Exclusions CRR I, III, IV Congregate Apartment Settings Clinical Exclusions Individuals with the following conditions are excluded from admission unless there is documented evidence of psychiatric condition: developmental disability, autism, organic mental disorder, or traumatic brain injury.
 Individual can be effectively and safely supported without 24/7 staff support.
 Required Components CRR II is a transitional residential setting and is NOT intended to provide a long term residential placement, nor permanent housing.
 The CRR II length of stay should not typically exceed 18 months.
 The agency providing this service must be either CARF or Joint Commission accredited.
 Residential setting should not exceed 16 beds for existing providers in operation as of April 1, 2016.
 For residential setting should not exceed 16 beds for existing providers in operation as of April 1, 2016.
-For residential settings properties approved for this service after April 1, 2016, no residential treatment setting shall exceed 4 beds.
-In addition to receiving Residential Services, individuals should be linked to adult mental health and/or addictive disease services, as applicable, including Core or Private psychiatrist and Specialty services; however, individuals served shall not lose this support as a result of his/her choice to opt out of other behavioral health support/treatment services (unless these services are otherwise required by a federal program/fund source supporting a specific individual) The residential program must provide a structured and supported living environment 24 hours a day, 7 days a week with access to staff (Overnight AWAKE staff is not mandatory).
+For residential setting should not exceed 16 beds for existing providers in operation as of April 1, 2016.
+In addition to receiving Residential Services, and services after April 1, 2016, no residential treatment services (unless these services are otherwise required by a federal program/fund source supporting a specific individual) The residential program must provide a structured and supported living environment 24 hours a day, 7 days a week with access to staff (Overnight AWAKE staff is not mandatory).
 There must be a written Residential Crisis Response Plan that guides the residential provider's response to an individual's crisis episode while receiving residential services that diverts the loss of housing and promotes housing stability.
 This plan shall be developed in partnership with the individual and offer 24/7 access to a residential services specialist in the event of a crisis.
 The service site must be licensed by the Georgia HFR as a PCH or CLA facility which can provide support to those with behavioral health concerns.
-Each residential site must be arranged and maintained to provide adequate measures
+Each residential site must be arranged and maintained to provide adequate measures for the health, safety, access and well-being of the residents.
+Each residential facility must comply with all relevant safety codes.
+All areas of the residential facility must be clean, safe, appropriately equipped, and furnished for the services delivered.